StuartRiffle/ragtag-tiger/README.md

 # Usage

-The simplest way to perform a RAG query would be a command like:
+The simplest way to perform a RAG query would be:
 ```
 python ragtag.py --source my/docs --query "But, why?"
 ```